The club in 2016

 Please note that we are strictly limited to only three caravans on site at any one time, so spaces must be booked through the Secretary.
 There are excellent hotels, B&B's and hostels near the site and we can provide details on request.

 About our Committee

-The Treasurer is Nick Norman, who has all three diamond badges and was formerly a training captain for Bristow helicopters.
+The Treasurer is Nick Norman, who has three Diamond badges and was formerly a training captain for Bristow helicopters.
 He shares the Ventus with Mike Morrison.

 The Secretary is Phil Hawkins.
-A Gold C pilot with two diamonds, Phil loves flying DaisyETA - his ASK21 two seater with his wife Fiona.
-He also occasionally flies a Mini Nimbus at his "other club" in Oxfordshire.
+A Gold C pilot with two Diamonds, Phil loves flying DaisyETA - his ASK21 two seater with his wife Fiona.
+Also occasionally a Mini Nimbus at his "other club" in Oxfordshire.

-Safety Officer is Peter Smith, who works offshore in the oil industry.
+Safety Officer and Winch Master is Peter Smith, who works offshore in the oil industry.
 Likes Cairngorm sausages and flying the Vega.
 Silver C badge, Gold height and duration.

 Our Team of Instructors